SukkaW/foxact/README.md

 #### Fully Tree Shakable

+Every hook and util is isolated and side-effects free.
 Feel free to take what you want from **foxact** without worrying about client bundle size.

 ## License